mrcavalcanti/mosaicoo/docs/sources/visualizations/time-series/change-axis-display.md

 ## Axis examples

-For examples, refer to the Grafana Play dashboard [New Features in v7.4](https://play.grafana.org/d/nP8rcffGk/new-features-in-v7-4?orgId=1).
+For examples, refer to the Mosaicoo Play dashboard [New Features in v7.4](https://play.grafana.org/d/nP8rcffGk/new-features-in-v7-4?orgId=1).